tonistiigi/audiosprite/README.md

 ### Why?

 iOS, Windows Phone and some Android phones have very limited HTML5 audio support.
-They only support playing single file at a time and loading in new files requires user interaction and has a big latency.
+They only support playing a single file at a time and loading in new files requires user interaction and has a big latency.
 To overcome this there is a technique to combine all audio into single file and only play/loop certain parts of that file. [zynga/jukebox](https://github.com/zynga/jukebox) is a audio framework that uses this technique.  [digitalfruit/limejs](https://github.com/digitalfruit/limejs) is a HTML5 game framework that includes Jukebox and lets you add audio to your games using audio sprites.

 ###Installation